-Paint correction or (swirl removal) is a labor intensive process which utilizes the most advanced compounds and polishes.
+So that we are all on the same page, let’s discuss what paint correction actually is.
+Paint correction or defect removal is a labor intensive process which utilizes the most advanced compounds and polishes.
 These are applied either by a random orbital or rotary polisher designed to remove most defects in paint.
-Bringing back that shine and luster which most vehicles lack by leveling out the clear coat and will result in a richer and lustrous finish.
+Bringing back that shine and luster which most vehicles lack by leveling out the clear coat and will result in a richer more lustrous finish.

 Spiderweb Swirls / Marring

 The term spider web comes from the appearance of the swirls that look like a cobweb a spider produces.
 Usually caused from improper washing/drying, normal wear and tear, mechanical car washes.
 This is very common paint damage and most vehicles have some of this damage that has resulted from normal use.

 To see how we repaired these defects you can read about it HERE.

 These trails of scratches are normally caused by a rotary buffer and improper use of that tool.
 A combination of wool fibers and a combination of abrasives found in most polishes and compounds can create what appears to be a zig zag motion found on this hood.
 Along with improper technique it increases the odds for more damage like burning paint off the leading edges of the hood.

 You can read more about the repair process on this Mustang HERE.

 Usually occurs when minerals from water damage clear coat.
 Usually leaving minerals behind that etch clear coat after the water evaporates.
 If left on the paint for too long etching can be so corrosive that even removing the top layer of minerals will leave a permanent etch in the clear that can go below the surface into the paint.
 Removal options vary from polishing, compounding & including acid removal.

 For an article on how we repaired this damage you can read HERE.